-Stop smoking.
-Smoking drastically increases the risk of post-operative complications after surgery.
+▼ Stop smoking.
+Smoking increases the risk of complications after surgery.
 Your GP can help you with this.
-Your local chemist can advise about nicotine replacement therapy or call the national Quit line on 131 848.
-There is also a Smoking Clinic in the Department of Respiratory Medicine at Prince of Wales Hospital.
-(Ph.: 9382 4641).
+Your local chemist can help you with nicotine replacement therapy.
+You can also call the national Quit line on 131 848.
+There is also a Smoking Clinic at Prince of Wales Hospital.
+(Ph: 9382 4641).

 There is a no smoking policy in all NSW public hospitals.
-If you were smoking prior to surgery, and are having difficulty stopping please inform staff so we can provide you with nicotine replacement therapy (patches, gum).
+If you were smoking before surgery, and are having trouble stopping, please let us know.
+We can provide you with nicotine replacement therapy (patches, gum).